roeszler/toptails/README.md

   * From the pass, the following metrics were returned:
     * There are 41 functions in this file.
     * Function with the largest signature take 0 arguments, while the median is 0.
-    * Largest function has 28 statements in it, while the median is 4.
+    * Largest function has 28 statements in it, while the median is 3.5.
     * The most complex function has a cyclomatic complexity value of 10 while the median is 1.

   * #### No errors were found
-  * #### One Warning:
+  * #### One warning was presented:
     * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (generateSpinResult, changeSpinActive, hhActive, htInactive, ttInactive, userChoice, htActive, hhInactive, ttActive, decrementBet, incrementBet, outOfMoneyRender, throwError).
-      * Event listener code at lines 443 and 505 reference outer scoped variables.
+      * Event listener code starting at line 460 references outer scoped variables.
 The Js validation process indicates that this may lead to confusing semantics.
-At this point, I have been unable to find a suitable alternative to these semantics that functions, outside of repeating code at each iteration.
-This would make the resulting event listener structure a lot larger and less manageable due to the repeated code so I have decided to allow the warning to remain.
+I have been unable to get suitable alternatives to these semantics that function as I would wish, outside of repeating code at each iteration.
+This would make the resulting event listener structure a lot larger and less manageable due to the multiple replication of code.
+I have not viewed this as a significant issue of the JavaScript code and have allowed the warning to remain with the knowledge of the functionality the code brings to the game.

   * #### JSHint validation indicates that there are 13 unused variables:
     * refreshPage();